-New York State has more ski areas that any other state.
-That’s led to a solid ski culture.
+New York state has more ski areas that any other state.
+That has led to a solid ski culture.
 Most of these areas are small to medium-sized.
 I learned to snowboard at one of the smaller areas called Dry Hill.
 Dry Hill has 11 trails and only 300 feet of vertical, but it was enough to cut my teeth on and work on the basic skills I needed to become an intermediate rider.
 And that’s the beauty of New York’s ski areas.
 They produce some of the best skiers in the country.

 But not all of New York’s ski areas are small.
-In fact, one of them stands head and shoulders above all the mountains in the East: WHITEFACE!
+In fact, one of them stands head and shoulders above all the mountains in the east: WHITEFACE!

-Whiteface has 3,430 feet of vertical making it the most you can get in the East.
+Whiteface has 3,430 feet of vertical, making it the most you can get in the east.
 That can be daunting for any rider, especially if you have only been riding a three-hundred-foot mountain!
 I mean, do the math here.
 Whiteface is over ten times higher than the mountain I learned on!
 Needless to say I was a bit lost when I first got there.
-But I learned where to go as a beginner, and worked my way up to the expert terrain.
+But, I learned where to go as a beginner, and worked my way up to the expert terrain.
 Both of my kids learned to ski at Whiteface, so I've been on every beginner trail it has to offer.